Lung Functions

 In western physiology, the lungs are responsible for air exchange.
 In addition to performing respiration in TCM, the lungs regulate fluid metabolism, blood circulation, the nervous and immune systems.

 This involves the lungs’ ruling in respiration and the overall qi activities of the body.
 The lungs are where qi exchange and regulation occurs.
 During inhalation, the lungs take in natural air (one type of qi), propelling it downward where it meets other types of qi.
 The different types of qi combine to form the useful qi for the body.
 During exhalation, the lungs expel the "impure" qi not useful to the body.
 Since qi is essential for all physiological functions in the body, the lungs' ruling in qi is an important function.
 If there is lung disharmony, the body can result in many health problems.
 Generally speaking, the rhythmic respiratory movements in the lungs play an important regulatory role for the qi movements of the body.
+The lungs regulate the qi activities of organs and meridians, especially for pectoral qi.
+Pectoral qi is formed by combining fresh air inhaled by the lungs and nutrient essence derived from the spleen and stomach.
+Since pectoral qi concentrates in the chest, it promotes the heart and lung functioning.
+By flowing through the respiratory tract, pectoral qi supports the breathing functions.
+Its ability to flow through the blood vessels and the heart is important in regulating the heartbeat and supporting the circulation of other types of qi and blood.

 When the lungs’ ruling is efficient, the airways are free of blockage, then respiratory movements will be in harmony, and the formation and activities of qi are in order.
 In case if the lungs’ ruling becomes powerless, respiratory movements will be weakened, the pectoral qi is affected in particularly, leading to qi deficient signs such as breath shortness, inability to cough, feeble voice, fatigue and general weakness.
 In some cases, a stagnated qi state occurs that caused signs like chest stuffiness and abdominal distention.
 Furthermore, lung disharmony can also affect the dissemination of protective qi to body surface, individuals will develop excess sweating, aversion to wind blowing, and frequent cold or flu.

+The lungs disseminate substances in an ascending and outward direction.
+For example, impure qi is expelled in this manner; nutrient essence transformed from the spleen is directed by the lungs throughout body and reach the skin and hair; the dissemination of protective qi to warm and nourish the skin and muscles, and to regulate the opening and close of striae; transformation of useless body fluids into sweat and expelling out of the body.
 The lungs also demonstrate descending and purifying properties.
 They take in fresh air during inspiration, and keep the breathing deep and even; descend substances like qi, body fluids, and blood downward to the organs for their functional needs; regulate the water passages and send useless fluids down to the kidneys and bladder.
 Their purifying action is necessary to maintain a normal respiratory tract, which keep the lungs and airways smooth and free of obstacles.

 The disseminating, descending and purifying actions should work in a coordinated manner, and always maintain a harmonious balance.
 This is essential for good health, as disharmony in the actions may cause individuals suffering from respiratory or other health problems.
 During consultations, it is a routine for physicians to identify whether it is a disorder of disseminating action or a disorder of descending action.